 The little Papillon has distinct markings, with most of the body being white and then light brown and black on the head and the back toward the tail.
 Their coat is silky, and they have a plumed tail and long hair flowing from the ears.
 Papillons don’t have an undercoat, so grooming needs are less compared to other dogs with similar coats.
 They tend to mat on the legs and behind the ears, so weekly brushing will keep them looking neat.

 Tri-color Cavalier King Charles Spaniels are a mixture of white, tan, and white.
 The colors are rich in this long, silky coat.
 Fortunately, they don’t require tons of grooming to keep them looking nice.
 Regular brushing and an occasional bath will keep the occasional shedding from becoming a problem.

 The English Coonhound is unique because there is ticking within their tri-coloring.
 Ticking refers to color spotting across the body.
 Their colors will be black and white, with brown on the legs and head.
 The English Coonhound’s short coat requires minimal care but will benefit from regular grooming to keep shedding to a minimum.
 Using a grooming mitt on their body will distribute skin oils through the hair, allowing the coat to shine.

 Coat colors bring personality to your dog since each one can display different markings and patterns.
 However, you shouldn’t choose a dog simply because of their coat color and markings because even though looks are ideal, the temperament of the dog is the most important factor.
+A multi-colored dog doesn’t say much at all about its personality.
 You can also recognize certain dog breeds due to their tri-color markings and know if they are purebred because of those components.